 Can I join into the classes mid-term or do I have to wait until the beginning of the next term?

 You are welcome to join into a term at any time.
 Please come along when the motivation arises as this is often the best time to make new life-style choices and embark on a fresh training venture.
-If unwell, then you are welcome to come along and watch a class, to see if it will suit you for when you are ready to exercise.

 Can I attend classes on a casual basis?

 Due to the comprehensive nature of information delivered and the need for a dedicated approach to learning, all classes with Shirsha Marie are available by a Term enrolment only.
 Regular attendance provides a steady physical and mental conditioning and ensures progress in these profound body-mind systems.

 Can I move around among the weekly classes to suit my schedule?

 Yes, you are welcome to move between the classes to attend at a time which best suit your schedule.

 What should I wear to a class or workshop?